-Google Ads update · effective 17 August 2026
+Google Ads update · in effect since 17 August 2026

 The Google Ads bidding change every Shopify seller should check